-When a tanker truck of chemicals overturns or there is a high profile industrial chemical contamination of food, the authorities (government and professionals) react quickly.
-However, they seem relatively unconcerned that there are tens of thousands of chemicals in the air, food, water and commercial products that we are exposed to every single day.
+When a tanker truck of chemicals overturns or there is a chemical plant explosion or rarely a high profile industrial chemical contamination of food, the authorities (government and professionals) show real concern.
+However, they seem unconcerned that there are tens of thousands of chemicals in the air, food, water and commercial products to which we are exposed every single day.
 These toxins gradually accumulate in our cells and wreak havoc on normal cellular processes.

-We’ve probably all seen reports of animals that no longer reproduce normally and there is plenty of evidence in the medical literature that toxins harm humans.
-Recently a little bit of attention is being paid to the fact that chemicals can also damage our probiotic organisms that perform so many crucial functions for us.
-Here are some links to useful websites for various categories of toxins:
+You’ve likely seen reports of animals that no longer reproduce normally and there is a mountain of evidence in the medical literature that toxins harm humans in numerous ways…causing cancer, birth defects and infertility as examples.
+Recently, a tiny bit of attention is being paid to the fact that chemicals can also damage our probiotic organisms that perform so many crucial functions for us.

 - Environmental Working Group Consumer Guides (to foods, cleaning products and body care) and Home Tips